 If you have a service business, the people who are your clients in the physical world may be people you meet locally, at Chamber of Commerce meetings, or in the local coffee house.
 Online, you may have a completely different audience available to you.

 Google Analytics again

 We talked before about how to check what browsers your web visitors are using (“Which Browsers Do You Still Need to Support?”)
 That information can help you with more than just tech decisions, though.
 Above, you can see the browser data for Oyova.
 We can see that almost half of our visitors use Firefox.
 A much smaller group visit with Internet Explorer.
 Almost as many use Chrome.
 A few people visit with their phones.

 If most of our visitors were at work in corporate offices, most of them would be using IE. If most were other web designers or artists, we’d probably see more Safari than Chrome.
-We’re looking at a more tech-oriented group, or people who are not at work.
+We’re looking at a more tech-oriented group or a group of people who are not at work.
 This suggests that our visitors are more likely to be entrepreneurs and people in creative or tech jobs.
 They may also be younger than average.
 We don’t know that for sure, but we should consider the possibility when we work on our website.

 In our second example, we’re seeing the more common pattern in which Internet Explorer brings just over half the visits.

 Firefox brings a quarter of our visits, then Safari and Chrome.
 This is pretty typical.
 We see one person on a phone during the week we’re looking at here, one on PlayStation, and quite a few using less common browsers.
 This company may be seeing people at work, but we should check back for a longer period of time to see whether we have many phone and game console users.
 If so, they probably have customers in their 20s, even if that’s not the group they’re seeing walking into their store.